6 tips to make sure your child’s IEP is implemented properly

 Your child’s IEP includes measurable

-annual goals.
-It should also explain how his progress toward goals will be measured and when this will be reported to you.
+.
+It should also explain how progress toward goals will be measured and when this will be reported to you.
 Many schools send IEP progress reports to parents when report cards are issued.
 Find out when you can expect progress reports and mark the dates on your calendar.
 Carve out time to compare the IEP with how well your child is progressing.

 Keep an eye on your child’s homework and classroom test scores.
 Is the teacher adjusting assignments as noted in the IEP?
 If so, is your child making progress?
-Ask your child if he’s getting his
+Ask your child about

-assistive technology.
-Talk to your child in a way that suits his age and personality.
-Listen carefully to what he says—or doesn’t say—about school and learning.
+.
+Talk in a way that suits your child’s age and personality.
+Listen carefully to what your child says — or doesn’t say — about school and learning.
 Jot down your concerns.